jameshughes89/cs101/site/topics/sorting/sorting.rst

     :math:`2, 1, 3, 4`

-* There are two important things to notice at the end of a pass
+* Notice that the second largest element in the unsorted list is now in its correct location

+* To generalize this idea
+* If after the :math:`i^{th}` pass the :math:`i^{th}` largest element is in its correct location, how many passes do we need?

-    * A single pass is not enough to guarantee the list is sorted
+    * Assuming an unsorted list of size :math:`n`, we need :math:`n` passes to guarantee the list is sorted
+    * First pass has the largest in its correct location
+    * Second has the second largest in its correct location
+    * Third has the third largest in the correct location
+    * ...
-    * After the first pass, the largest element in the unsorted list will be in its correct location
+    * :math:`n^{th}` pass has the :math:`n^{th}` largest in its correct location